jjisolo/udp-multithreaded-multisession-server/README.md

 $ python3 hextodouble.py
 ```
 It will read the `result.bin` file and show you it's contents in formatted way

+*WARNING: This script works only on little endian machines!*

 ### Protocol Overview
 General rules of the protocol: